1965–66 NBA season: Playoffs

 Six of the NBA's nine teams made the playoffs, with the second and third place teams in each division meeting in the first round, and the East and West Division winners getting a first round bye, then meeting the first round winners in the second round.

 In the East, Boston got another scare from Cincinnati, who jumped to a 2–1 series lead behind Robertson and Lucas, but the Celtics were able to recover and won the next two games to advance.

 In the West, the injury-riddled Baltimore Bullets, led by Don Ohl, were swept by the St. Louis Hawks and player/coach Richie Guerin.

 Boston met Philadelphia in the much-watched East Final.
 Wilt Chamberlain averaged 28 points and 30 rebounds for the series, but the Celtics won four of five games and featured dominant performances from Bill Russell, Sam Jones and John Havlicek all starred.
 The 114–110 overtime win in Game Four proved the turning point in the matchup.
 Chamberlain hit 28 of 68 free throws in the series, just a 41% clip.

 Los Angeles outlasted St. Louis in the West Final four games to three while Boston rested.
 The Lakers won three of the first four to set the tone of the series.
 Baylor had returned to lead a more-balanced cast in support of West.

 Finals

-Another Boston-L.A.
-Finals went the full seven games this time as the Lakers made a real run at the better Boston roster.
-West and Baylor were more of a high-performance tandem in this series, but Boston's three 20-point scorers had just a little more, winning Game 7 at Boston Garden 95–93.
-Defense and rebounding had prevailed again and Bill Russell dominated in those categories.
-Red Auerbach, exhausted from two close series plus the scare from Wilt Chamberlain's Sixers, took his victory cigar to the front office after this year.
-His 8-straight NBA titles, with 9 in 10 seasons, set an early standard with his many innovations and acquisitions that NBA leaders are still chasing to this day.
+Another Boston–L.A.
+Finals series went to seven games, with the Lakers putting up a stronger challenge against Boston’s deeper roster.
+Los Angeles Lakers players Jerry West and Elgin Baylor performed well throughout the series, but Boston’s balanced scoring helped secure a 95–93 Game 7 win at Boston Garden.
+Defense and rebounding once again played a major role, with Bill Russell standing out in both areas.
+After the season, coach Red Auerbach moved into a front-office role following another demanding playoff run.
+His teams won eight consecutive NBA championships and nine in ten seasons, establishing an early benchmark in league history through strong coaching, roster building, and tactical innovation.